martinos/blog/content/blog/replacing_strong_params.md

 title = "Simple Functional Strong Params"
 +++

-Prior to Rails 3, the way to protect against mass-assignment you needed to use the `attr_accessor` class method on your ActiveRecord models.
+Prior to Rails 3, the way to protect your Rails app against mass-assignment was to use the `attr_accessor` class method on your ActiveRecord models.

-This was kind of weird solution because your model which represents a database table has some knowledge of what kind of data your webserver is receiving.
+This was a less than ideal solution since your model, which represents a database table, was having some knowledge of what kind of data your webserver is receiving.

-The solution that the Rails community had found was the `strong_parameters` gem.
+The solution the current solution is the `strong_parameters` gem.
 The goal of this gem is to filter params at the controller level.
 This is a better solution but I find it hard to use when you need to filter complex data structures.

 Even this example found in the documention is pretty hard to understand.